nebulastream/nebulastream/docs/design/20240702_sources_and_sinks.md

 We mainly address this problem by removing the necessity of workers to store any state concerning sources and sinks (see [Assumptions](#assumptions)).
 Workers receive decomposed queries with [fully specified source/sink descriptors](#fully-specified-sourcesink-descriptor) from the coordinator.
 In combination with the plugin registry (see solution [G4](#g4)), we allow source/sink descriptors to be dragged through the lowering process until we construct the actual sources and sinks using the registry, requiring only the descriptor.

 # Alternatives
-In this section, we regard alternatives concerning where to configure physical sources and sinks [A1](#a1---where-to-configure-physical-sources-and-sinks) and how to construct the [A2](#a2---constructing-sources-and-sinks).
+In this section, we regard alternatives concerning where to configure physical sources and sinks [A1](#a1---where-to-configure-physical-sources-and-sinks) and how to construct sources and sinks [A2](#a2---constructing-sources-and-sinks).
 ## A1 - Where to Configure Physical Sources (and Sinks)
 In A1, we regard different alternatives concerning where to configure and where to maintain the state of physical sources and sinks.
 ### A1.1 - Configure Physical Sources on the worker